RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_GlycanRelaxMover_type.md

 -   **pack_distance**: Neighbor distance for packing
 -   **cartmin**: Use Cartesian Minimization instead of Dihedral Minimization during packing steps.
 -   **tree_based_min_pack**: Use Tree-based minimization and packing instead of minimizing and packing ALL residues each time we min.
 Significantly impacts runtime.
 If you are seeing crappy structures for a few sugars, turn this off.
 This is default-on to decrease runtime for a large number of glycans.
+-   **population_based_conformer_sampling**: Use the populations of the conformers as probabilities during our linkage conformer sampling.
+This makes it harder to overcome energy barriers with more-rare conformers!
+-   **conformer_sampling_sd**: Number of SDs to sample within during conformer sampling.
+-   **uniform_sd_sampling**: Set whether if we are sampling uniform within the set number of standard deviations or by uniform within the SD.
 -   **task_operations**: A comma separated list of TaskOperations to use.
 -   **scorefxn**: Name of score function to use
 -   **residue_selector**: The name of the already defined ResidueSelector that will be used by this object